vivienneobrien/vivobblog/src/docs/everyday-lessons.md

 > Server-side request forgery (SSRF)

 You can visit a website, your browser is persuaded/ loaded from another resource to send requests to another site on your behalf.
 It used to be a big thing where developers were less aware of different request types.
 Now it can still be a thing.
 Where if you have wifi people can make different requests with that.
 An attack by the user frontend via the user browser.
 Attacker can get you to do things on your own behalf.
-CSRF -> Attack on the client.
-SSRF -> Attack on the server.
+CSRF &rarr; Attack on the client.
+SSRF &rarr; Attack on the server.

 > Shortcuts of VS Code